frida/frida-website/_i18n/en/_docs/stalker.md

 code.
 For this reason, a hashtable is kept of all of the blocks which we have encountered before and where we put the instrumented copy of the block.

-Secondly, a call instruction is not considered to be the end of input (EOI) by the relocator, so after it has been instrumented, then providing that the subsequent instructions can be parsed, then instrumentation continues until such an EOI instruction is encountered.
-Stalker builds a side-stack, using `GumExecFrame` structures which record the true return address (`real_address`) and the instrumented code for that address (`code_address`).
-When a function returns, it will check the return address in the side-stack against the `real_address` and if it matches, it can simply return to the `code_address` without re-entering the runtime.
-If it doesn't match, or we run out of space in the side-stack, we simply starting bulding a new one again from scratch.
+Secondly, when a call instruction is encountered, after emitting the instrumented call, we then emit a landing pad which we can return to without having to re-enter stalker.
+Stalker builds a side-stack, using `GumExecFrame` structures which record the true return address (`real_address`) and this landing pad (`code_address`).
+When a function returns, we emit code that will check the return address in the side-stack against the `real_address` and if it matches, it can simply return to the `code_address` without re-entering the runtime.
+This landing pad initially will contain code which enters the Stalker engine to instrument the next block, but it can later be backpatched to branch directly to this block.
+This means that the entire return sequence can be handled without the expense of entering and leaving stalker.

+If the return address doesn't match that stored the `real_address` of the `GumExecFrame`, or we run out of space in the side-stack, we simply starting bulding a new one again from scratch.
 We need to preserve the value of LR whilst the application code is executing so that the application cannot use this to detect the presence of Stalker (anti-debugging) or in case it is using it for any other purpose besides simply returning (e.g. to reference inline data in the code section).
 Also, we want Stalker to be able to unfollow at any time, so we don't want to be having to go back up our stack correcting LR values which we have modified along the way.

 Finally, whilst we always output a replace branches with a call back to Stalker to instrument the next block, depending on the configuration of